Jxl-s/Jxl-s/README.md

 ### 🤓 Hackathon Projects 🤓

--   [**`📈 Fhart 📉`**](https://github.com/g0DTuRtI3/mchacks2025): A visually appealing stock data visualizer, with LLM integrations to analyze stock variations through natural events.
+-   [**`📈 Fhart 📉`**](https://github.com/g0DTuRtI3/mchacks2025): A web app with a focus on the UI design, with LLM integrations to analyze stock variations through natural events.
 [Click for Devpost](https://devpost.com/software/fhart).

 ### 😎 Cool Projects 😎